pftnhr/yellow-anchor/README.md

 The following settings can be configured in file system/extensions/yellow-system.ini:

-headinglinkContent = default link text
+anchorContent = default link text

 After your headline text you can set a link text other than default.